Amishakul/Amishakul/README.md

-- 👋 Hi, I’m @Amishakul
+- 👋 Hi, I’m @Amisha Kulkarni
-- 👀 I’m interested in ...
-C Programming, Java, Python
-- 🌱 I’m currently learning ...
-Python, java
+- 🌱 I'm a JavaScript MERN and Java Full Stack Web Developer.
 - 💞️ I’m looking to collaborate on ...
-Web Development Projects (front end)
+Web Development and Java projects (front-end and Back-end)
-- 📫 How to reach me ... awadhutkavita@gmail.com
+- 📫 How to reach me ... cm.a.56.amisha.kulkarni@gmail.com

 <!---
 Amishakul/Amishakul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.